-Amazing Student Research in 2023!
+Amazing Student Research!

 The Stokes Lab and the Guarraci Lab (Psychology) published their findings on the effects of prepubescent e-cigarette exposure on puberty and sexual motivation in Nicotine & Tobacco Research.